-Presently, nearly 5,000 people work on one of the building’s 53 floors, while over 750,000 travellers climb to its observation decks on the 56 and 59 floor to enjoy some of the best views of the city.
+Presently, nearly 5,000 people work on one of the building’s 53 floors, while over 750,000 travelers climb to its observation decks on the 56 and 59 floors to enjoy some of the best views of Paris.

 The best photos of the city can be taken three floors up, on the 59th floor.
-From this observation terrace you’ll see Paris as if it were a miniature.
+From this observation terrace, you’ll see Paris as if it were miniature.

 One of Montparnasse’s great advantages is that it provides great views of the Eiffel Tower, something impossible to see if you climb up this monument to see the scenery.